Regina 7.4 Calculation Engine

 Returns a one-triangle disc.

-This is isomorphic to the triangulation returned by the generic routine ball().
+This is identical to the triangulation returned by the generic routine ball().

 Returns a double cone over the given (dim-1)-dimensional triangulation.